PostHog/posthog.com/contents/blog/story-about-pivots.md

 [Andrew Grove](https://en.wikipedia.org/wiki/Andrew_Grove) has an excellent book, [High Output Management](https://www.amazon.com/High-Output-Management-Andrew-Grove/dp/0679762884/ref=sr_1_1?dchild=1&keywords=high+output+management&qid=1610712757&s=books&sr=1-1).
 The premise is that your 1:1 meetings with your direct reports are your most leveraged time.

-Yet, many managers in practise don't really end up preparing properly.
+Yet, many managers in practise don't prepare, at all.

 ![A team that look a little bit like their happiness is staged](../images/blog/pivoting/amazing-team.jpg)